© Juice Flair/Shutterstock.com

 CoV is a simple calculation to measure the variation in your process.
 Let’s see how to do the calculation, explore an industry application, and answer a few questions about CoV.

-Overview: What is the coefficient of variation (CoV)?
+Overview: What is the Coefficient of Variation?

 CoV, also known as the relative standard deviation, is a dimensionless measure of relative variability.
 It is the ratio of the standard deviation and mean of your data set.
 The formula is: